compsysmed/academic-kickstart/content/authors/lena_hackl/_index.md

 ---

-I am doing my M.SC.
+I am doing my M.Sc.
 Computer science at the Technical University of Munich right now.
 I gained some experience with ligand binding site prediction in a project at Rostlab at TUM.
 So, in May 2020, I joined the Chair of Experimental Bioinformatics to work on exon-specific annotation of miRNA binding sites for my Master’s thesis.